Resurgent structure of the 't Hooft-Polyakov monopole: The general NBPS case with

 Remarkably enough, the same singularity pattern emerges even for finite $\beta>0$.
 Indeed, with the substitutions $y(x)=x e^{-x}f(x)$ and $z(x)=1-g(x)$, both $f$ and $g$ can be expanded into asymptotic series with $e^{-2 n x}$ towers, since Eqs.~(\ref{eq:gaugeprofile})-(\ref{eq:scalarprofile}) in these coordinates read

-with $L_f=L_\infty$ of Eq.~(\ref{eq:foperator}) and $L_g[g](x)=g''(x)+2\tfrac{g'(x)}{x}$.
+with $L_f[f]=L_\infty[f]$ of Eq.~(\ref{eq:foperator}) and $L_g[g](x)=g''(x)+2\tfrac{g'(x)}{x}$.
 Note also that the MNBPS limit of Sec.~\ref{sec:MNBPS} is achieved for $g(x)=0$ which corresponds to $z(x)=1$.
 With this at hand, the relevant Volterra equations can be written readily:

 with $\hat{L}_f[\hat{f}](t)$ corresponding to the LHS of Eq~(\ref{eq:Volterra}) and $\hat{L}_g[\hat{g}](t)=t^2\hat{g}(t)+\int_0^t {\rm d}s\, \tilde{K}(t,s)\hat{g}(s)$, with $\tilde{K}(t,s)=-2s$.
-The system~(\ref{eq:VolterraGeneral}) is very interesting for several reasons: i)~Due to $g(x)|_{x\to\infty}\to 0$, cf.~Eq.~\ref{eq:ODEGeneralfg}), the Borel-plane asymptotic scalar profile is trivial $\hat{g}_0(t)=0$, and the asymptotic gauge profile $\hat{f}_0(t)$ is still proportional to ${}_2F_1(\tfrac{1}{2}-\nu,\tfrac{1}{2}+\nu;1;-\tfrac{t}{2})$ like in the MNBPS case of Sec.~\ref{sec:MNBPS} (albeit with different normalization factors $A_\beta\neq A_\infty$, cf. Sec.~\ref{sec:intro}); ii)~The proliferation of singularities due to~(\ref{eq:VolterraGeneral}) follows the same pattern as before -- all of them are seeded by the primary branch point of $\hat{f}_0(t)$ at $t=-2$, the RHS convolutions spread these equidistantly along the real axis (to $t_{\rm sing.}=2k$; $k\in \mathbb{Z}$) and, in every step, some of them are shifted by 2 units to the right; iii)~The scalar sector is completely ``enslaved'' by the gauge one -- nonzero contributions to $\hat{g}_n$'s are generated only from $\hat{f}_n$'s through the first convolution on the RHS of Eq.~(\ref{eq:fdrivingg}).
-Due to this, both $f(x)$ and $g(x)$ should have a convergent power-log expansions around $x=0$ and power-exponential ones in $x\to \infty$, that can be determined by comparison of coefficients in Eqs.~(\ref{eq:ODEGeneralfg}).
-Moreover, due to the ``superiority'' of the gauge over the scalar sector, $A_\beta$ should be still {\em calculable analytically} by the same means as $A_\infty$ of the MNBPS case.
-This, however, is beyond the scope of this letter and will be elaborated on elsewhere.
+The system~(\ref{eq:VolterraGeneral}) is very interesting for several reasons: i)~Due to $g(x)|_{x\to\infty}\to 0$, cf. Eq.~(\ref{eq:ODEGeneralfg}), the Borel-plane asymptotic scalar profile is trivial ($\hat{g}_0(t)=0$), and the asymptotic gauge profile $\hat{f}_0(t)$ is still proportional to ${}_2F_1(\tfrac{1}{2}-\nu,\tfrac{1}{2}+\nu;1;-\tfrac{t}{2})$ like in the MNBPS case of Sec.~\ref{sec:MNBPS} (albeit with different normalization factors $A_\beta\neq A_\infty$, cf. Sec.~\ref{sec:intro}); ii)~The proliferation of singularities due to~(\ref{eq:VolterraGeneral}) follows the same pattern as before -- all of them are seeded by the primary branch point of $\hat{f}_0(t)$ at $t=-2$, the RHS convolutions combine these and, due to the $t\to t-2$ shifts, spread them equidistantly along the real axis (to $t_{\rm sing.}=2m$; $m\in \mathbb{Z}$); iii)~{\em The scalar sector is completely ``enslaved'' by the gauge one} -- nonzero contributions to $\hat{g}_k$'s are generated only from $\hat{f}_k$'s through the first convolution on the RHS of Eq.~(\ref{eq:fdrivingg}).
+Due to this, both $f(x)$ and $g(x)$ should have convergent expansions around $x=0$ (and asymptotic ones in the $x\to \infty$ domain), that can be determined by comparison of coefficients in Eqs.~(\ref{eq:ODEGeneralfg}), see also Appendixes~\ref{app:MNBPStransseriesInfinity} and~\ref{app:MNBPStransseries}.
+This, however, is beyond the scope of this letter and will be fully elaborated on in the extended study~\cite{MalinskyFuture}.